bwoodsend/hirola/CONTRIBUTING.rst

    Any functions that aren't intended for use should have an underscore prefixed name or be defined in an underscore prefixed submodule to serve as a signal both to users and IDE code completions not to use them.
-   Hidden, undocumented or barely documented functionality leads to nightmares where users don't know what they can safely use without fear of their code breaking after upgrading hirola and hirola developers can't change anything for fear of breaking someone else's downstream project.
+   Without a clear distinction between public and private API, users know what they can safely use without fear of their code breaking after upgrading hirola and hirola developers can't change anything for fear of breaking someone else's downstream project.

 #.
 Python source code should be formatted by yapf (see
    `Run automatic code formatter`_).